-Peloton Guide camera: Price, release date, features, more
+What is Peloton Guide and how does it work?

 What is Peloton Guide?

-Guide is a TV-connected camera that can display workouts and track your movements in real time to ensure you’re exercising properly.
-It also features a built-in microphone and comes bundled with Peloton's newly updated Peloton Heart Rate Band (normally $89) and a remote.
+Peloton Guide is the company's first dedicated strength product and its most accessible too in terms of price.
+In a nutshell, Guide is a TV-connected camera that can display workouts and track your movements in real time to ensure you're exercising properly.
+You can read our first impressions of Peloton Guide right here.

+It features a built-in microphone and comes bundled with Peloton's updated Peloton Heart Rate Band (normally $89) and a remote.

 How much is Peloton Guide?

 Peloton Guide is Peloton's cheapest product yet.
-In the US, it's set to cost $495.
+In the US, it costs $295.
+For those in the UK, Peloton Guide costs £275.

+If you're in Canada, Guide will set you back $395, while those in Australia can buy it for $445.

-What can you do with Peloton Guide?
+What can you do with Peloton Guide and how does it work?

+Peloton has long offered strength training classes within its Peloton app and through its Bike and Tread interfaces.
+The Peloton Guide is designed to provide a fuller experience for those interested in strength training though.

+There are a number of features on board, including the Movement Tracker, which is essentially your accountability partner.
+The Movement Tracker will appear during a workout and it understands hundreds of movements and their variations, so it will know when you don't complete those reps or when you are doing jumping jacks instead of squatting.

-While Peloton has long already offered strength training classes, the Peloton Guide is designed to provide a fuller experience by using what Peloton refers to as "Self Mode".
-This leverages the Guide’s built-in camera to track your movements and show your workout on the screen alongside instructors who helps to see if you’re doing the workout correctly.
+A Self Mode leverages the Guide's built-in camera to track your movements and show you on the screen alongside instructors to help you see if your deadlift form is accurate.
+Meanwhile, a feature called Movement Details allows you to watch a video to help you learn the correct way to do a move you are unsure about.

+There's also a feature called Body Activity that will look at your workout history and highlight the muscle groups you've recently worked.
+Members will also see recommended classes below their avatar that focus on different muscle groups in order to keep your muscles balanced.

 The Guide also features a microphone, so you can play, pause, rewind, or fast forward a class by voice.

-You’ll have to purchase and use your own workout equipment, such as weights and resistance bands, to use with the Guide camera.
+You'll have to purchase and use your own workout equipment though, such as weights and resistance bands, to use with the Guide camera.

-Initially, the Guide is only offering strength training-focused classes - either with bodyweight only or with added weights.
-Peloton said it plans to add support for more types of exercises over time.
-It's unclear whether the Guide will offer live classes for strength workouts like it does for its Tread and Bike products.

-Guide is clearly competing with products like the Tempo Move, which costs $495 and includes weights but notably uses your iPhone for a camera.
+Along with Peloton's already extensive strength workout library, there are some new workouts and programs that have been specifically designed for Guide.
+These include:

+Floor Bootcamp: Jess Sims and Selena Samuela offer a combination of strength and cardio training in their 12-class program designed to help you get stronger and build endurance.

 Does Peloton Guide require a membership?

+Yes.
+To get the most out of Peloton and access to all the live and on demand classes, you'll need to have signed up to the Peloton All-Access Membership.

+For new, Guide-only members, this will cost you £24 a month in the UK or $24 a month in the US for the rest of 2022 as a special introductory price.
+From January 2023, this increases to £39 a month in the UK and $39 a month in the US.
+It's worth noting that this membership also gives you access to the Peloton app.

-Peloton said Guide owners will need to subscribe to a $12.99-per-month membership (the same price as Peloton's app-only subscription) to use the service.
-However, if you already own a Tread or Bike and subscribe to the $39-per-month All-Access Membership, you won’t need to pay more to use a Guide.
+If you already own a Peloton Tread or Bike and subscribe to the $39-per-month / £39-per-month All-Access Membership, you don't need to pay more to use a Guide.

 When will Peloton Guide be available?